 I am one of the people that often write something at the AIDS Memorial Page on Facebok, when there is a photo and a story about someone that was lost to HIV/AIDS.

-It is just amazing that the photos and stories keep coming.
+It is just amazing, but also sad, that the photos and stories keep coming.

 Yesterday there was a man, David Burress, who published a lovely post where he thanked all mothers and fathers that had shared their children´s stories on the AIDS Memorial Page.
 He wrote about them as being a blessing, and expressed his love for them, saying ”you will always be a parent to us”.